 Some of these nodes aren’t parts of PARA and that’s OK.
 You can adjust it as you go and my work has very different needs vs my writing compared to the core workflow.

 I have a dedicated Projects node that includes all big things I’m working on now or planning to work in the near future.

 Ideally, you’d commit by putting a date here but I’m too focused on my primary job (where we use a team management service) so I’m allowing myself a bit more freedom here.

 With Workflowy you can also mark the tasks you’re planning to work on right now or focus more.
 In fact, I use exactly these tags throughout my setup: @do and @focus.

 The whole point of Areas is to documents some parts of your life you’re responsible for.
 Core work responsibilities, relationships with your partners and parents, travel ideas you have in mind.
-Sometimes specific items can generate projects.
-For instance, you might be collecting notes about Greece in your Travel area, but when you’re actually planning a trip there and buying tickets you would create a project related to it.
+Sometimes specific items can turn into projects.

 Areas are personal, it’s something about you specifically.
 You can have an area called “Health” and a resource called “Health”.
 The first is about your own health: records, notes from doctors, workout program.
 The second can be a collection of health-related tips and links generally.